1. Graduate CV Examples, Templates & How to Write in 2025

 [Number of subjects] A*- [your lowest grade] A-Levels

-Graduate CV template— education section
+Graduate CV example—education section template

 King’s College London